CHECK IN AND CHECK OUT TIMES, ADDRESS AND DIRECTIONS TO THE CLINICS:

 Appetite should return within 24 hours of surgery.
 Lethargy lasting for more than 24 hours post-op, severe diarrhea, or vomiting are not normal and your pet should return for a recheck or be taken to your regular veterinarian.
 Dogs may have a slight cough for 1-2 days after surgery, or mild diarrhea not more than 24 hrs.

 Check the incision site twice daily.
 There should be little to no drainage.
 Redness and swelling should be minimal.
 Do not apply any type of ointment or bandage to the incision.
 Do not allow your pet to lick or chew at the incision.
 An Elizabethan collar MUST be applied to prevent it in dogs.
 Cats typically do not need Elizabethan collars, however if your cat begins to lick or chew the incision, you should put an E collar on him/her.

 If there are any questions or concerns directly related to the surgery during the recovery period, please call this office at (281) 528-1238 or walk in during regular business hours 9am – 3pm Monday - Saturday.
-If there is an emergency after hours, contact your regular veterinarian or REACH an emergency hospital.
+If there is an emergency after hours, contact your regular veterinarian or a pet emergency hospital.

 No running, jumping, playing, swimming or other strenuous activity for 7 to 10 days.
 Keep your pet quiet.
 Pets must be kept indoors where they can stay clean, dry and warm.
 No baths during the recovery period.
 Dogs must be walked on a leash and cats kept indoors.

 Your pet received a black tattoo next to the incision.
 This tattoo is a scoring process in the skin; IT IS NOT AN EXTRA INCISION.